hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-oneview-infrastructure-with-grafana-metrics-dashboards-and-influxdb.md

 ![](/img/image042.png)

-The next step consists in creating panels to display Compute and frame metrics.
+The next step consists in creating panels to display Compute and Frame metrics.

 Click on the **Add panel** button on the upper bar and select **Add a new panel**.